rythei/PyTorchOT/README.md

 # PyTorchOT

-This package implements sinkhorn ptimal transport algorithms in PyTorch.
+This package implements sinkhorn optimal transport algorithms in PyTorch.
 Currrently there are two versions of the Sinkhorn algorithm implemented: [the original](https://arxiv.org/pdf/1306.0895.pdf) and the [log-stabilized version](https://arxiv.org/pdf/1610.06519.pdf).

 Example usage: